 And surely most students want useful techniques more than comprehensive theory!

 NOTES IN THE MORNING

-- ESP in dreams: I've been studying the ESP cases in Louisa Rhine's Hidden Channels of the Mind.
-She argues convincingly that the quite mundane content of nearly all ESP reports suggests it's nothing mystical, just one more sense we evolved along with our others--its mechanism is presently inexplicable, but we use it much like our other senses.
+- ESP in dreams: I'm studying Louisa Rhine's Hidden Channels of the Mind.
+She argues that the quite mundane content of nearly all ESP reports suggests it's nothing mystical, just one more sense we evolved along with our others--its mechanism is presently inexplained, but we use it like our other senses.

 - Girl shunned for Cockneyish accent: Sen of the Airish, in Ian McDonald's book Planesrunner.
 In Sen's parallel world, the Airish are a minority facing strong prejudice.
 The fact that Sen appears in our class hints that my dreams support the many-world or parallel-world theory.
-Such models do fit ESP findings better than one-track physics models.
+Its model fits ESP findings better than one-track physics models.

 - Short girl's predictive dreams: my friend Priscilla emailed me some dreams she thinks may be predictive--some of her earlier ones were.

 - "How can ESP be useful?"
 I did think about this today.
 "You discover a psychic hit when the envisioned event happens, right?
 So you've already failed to change or prevent it!
 Useless!"
 Well... depends on your definition of 'you'.
 Maybe you sends back a warning to past you, who acts differently, creating a new timebranch with a happier you.
 You don't benefit, but you (and its successor you) does.
 And your good deed could easily rebound; unless your timeforks diverge a lot, you, in your future and your present, can send you useful crosstime warnings too.